Culinary Arts, Associate of Applied Science

 Fax: 904-940-0741

-The Culinary Arts program is American Culinary Federation (ACF) certified and is currently the only culinary arts program with this certification at the community college level in the greater Houston area.
+The Culinary Arts program is American Culinary Federation (ACF) certified and is currently the only Culinary Arts program with this certification at the community college level in the greater Houston area.
 The ACF is widely recognized as the most prestigious accreditation in the nation for a culinary education program.
 Upon graduation, students will be Certified ACF Culinarians.

 Plan of Study